davidday99/bare-ns/README.md

 ## Overview

-BNS is a simple network stack intended for baremetal targets.
+Bare-NS is a simple network stack intended for baremetal targets.
 It requires some memory and string related standard library functions such as *memcpy* and *strlen*, but aside from that it is self-contained.
 An upshot of this is that it doesn't use a heap.
-The requires that many features such as frame and packet size be upper-bounded to avoid buffer overflows.
+This requires that many features such as frame and packet size be upper-bounded to avoid buffer overflows.

 Currently the stack supports the following protocols: